-Governor Rauner signed Ann Marie's law in August 2015 requiring school boards to implement a suicide awareness prevention and training policy in hopes of decreasing youth suicide in the state of Illinois.
+A law requiring school boards to implement a suicide awareness prevention and training policy in hopes of decreasing youth suicide in the state of Illinois.
 The ISBE working group will use PRESS policy 7:290, Suicide and Depression Awareness and Prevention to develop guidelines for implementing the policy, along with resources and other materials to assist school districts with the implementation of the policy.